 Emergencies: Patients of this (and other South Taranaki practices) are asked to attend the Emergency Department (ED) of the Hawera Hospital (on the North side, using the road access between the hospital and the Ngati Ruanui Healthcare building) ONLY for emergencies and truely urgent problems after-hours and weekends.
 Non-urgent after-hours problems should NOT be seen at the ED as this will make it harder for urgent problems to be seen and staff generally do not have General Practice qualifications, they are trained for emergencies.

-If you are not sure where you should attend, you may ring 0800 Healthline (0800 611 116) and a trained nurse will advise if you should.
+If you are not sure where you should attend, you may ring 0800 Healthline (0800 611 116) and a trained nurse will advise you.

 If you do misuse or abuse ED, we all risk losing this valuable service and our practice will not support you.

 Urgent Non-Emergencies (Taranaki GP after-hours services):

-When you need urgent primary care that is not an emergency and the hospital based "The Practice" is closed, there is still access to GP after-hours services up to 8pm (6pm for Medicross) every day in New Plymouth where a GP can see you and then communicate with us on the outcome (with your permission) so you may consider using this service if the problem isn't that urgent that it needs to be seen at ED or justifies disturbing me after-hours.
+When you need urgent primary care that is not an emergency and the hospital based "The Practice" is closed, there is still access to GP after-hours services up to 8pm (at Medicross) every day in New Plymouth where a GP can see you and then communicate with us on the outcome (with your permission) so you may consider using this service if the problem isn't that urgent that it needs to be seen at ED or justifies disturbing me after-hours.

 If you do wish to obtain after-hours GP services in New Plymouth, you may attend: